Yord/pxi/README.md

 Pixie follows the [unix philosophy][unix-philosophy]:
 It does one thing (processing structured data), and does it well.
-It is written to work together with other programs.
-And it handles text streams because that is a universal interface.
+It is written to work together with other programs and it handles text streams because that is a universal interface.

 ```json
 {"episode_id":1,"title":"The Phantom Menace"}